jkulak/git-ninja/README.md

-# GIT ninja — foreword
+# GIT ninja - foreword

-Since I'm only an aspiring git ninja — pull requests are welcome!
+Since I'm only an aspiring git ninja - pull requests are welcome!

 After switching from SVN and using git and GitHub for several years, sometimes panicking when I ended up in a detached HEAD state I decided to thoroughly understand the tool I was using.
 This README.md file is a collection of most important things that I have learned and that allowed me to feel comfortable using git.

 The most important part, that really opened my eyes is how git works 🔩 under the hood and I have described it here: [Under the hood](#under-the-hood).

 Since it's not a book, nor a tutorial, I try to keep it short and simple, with some chapters being only a list of bullet points with most important/interesting/most used things/commands.

+My goal, is that you, after reading this README.md, and finding yourself in a state with a detached head, won't switch to your window file explorer, make a copy of your project, delete it, clone it again from remote and try to see what happened and what are the losses (like I did many times before) - but just handle things like the boss, like the git ninja!

 I marked the most important things (and my Oh! moments with the key emoji 🔑 for easy search).